 Well, I am so glad you asked!
-Here is a guide that should help you out!
-This list will be primarily useful for people from Europe, USA & Canada.
+Here is a list can help you out!
+It will be primarily useful for people from Europe, USA & Canada.
 If you need even more help go check out my elaborate material, shop and tool list which you can find here: THE SHOP, MATERIAL AND TOOL LIST

 There is also the new Black Worbla, Meshed Worbla and Transpa-Art.
 There is nothing wrong with sticking the the gold old brown stuff though.
 Classic Worbla is very beginner friendly, easy to work with and you only need a heat gun and sharp scissors to work with it.

 Additionally to Worbla there are also many new products quite like it.
 They are called Cosplayflex, Thibra or Wonderflex but generally all work the same way.
 I also wrote a full blog post about all the different thermoplastics, so go check it out if you’re interested!

 You’ll find all the information you need on how to work with this amazing material in my Cosplay Crafting Books!

 In addition, I made some video reviews which might be helpful to you!

 2. EVA Foam for affordable projects

 When it comes to EVA foam, there is a clear favorite I found here in Europe.
 Grey high density EVA foam from the Belgian shop cosplayshop.be.
 I’m using the material quite frequently for armor and prop making and it’s just perfect for laser cutting as well.
 The high density makes the foam not only more durable but is also very useful for cutting and carving.
 It gives you more control with your tools and you don’t make mistakes that easy.
 Additionally it also slightly shrinks with heat.
 This is quite useful for adding details!
 Many other EVA foams just melt together and make the cuts disappear again.
 This one widens up instead which is great!